slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 ##### Configure the policy

 The two files to be protected by the CODEOWNER file are prod's [servers-prod.json](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json) and staging's [servers-staging](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-staging.json).
-The prod file describes the team policy to deploy under Kubernetes service account [name@prod-project-id.iam.gserviceaccount.com](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L4).
+The prod file describes the team policy to deploy under GCP service account [name@prod-project-id.iam.gserviceaccount.com](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L4).
 The staging file is similar but is for the staging environment that runs under service account [name@staging-project-id.iam.gserviceaccount.com](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-staging.json#L4).
 Each file contains the following sections:

-1. A [service_account](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L4) section describes the Kubernetes service account delpoyed containers are allowed to run under.
+1. A [service_account](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L4) section describes the service account delpoyed containers are allowed to run under.
 NOTE: The environment (prod, staging) must match the one used for the release policy.
 In other words, if a container was released for "staging", the deployment policy must contain the same environment value "staging".
 1. A [SLSA level for the builder](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L7).
 NOTE: The deployment policy uses release attestations to determine the SLSA levels.
 1. A [list of packages](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L9-L33) allowed to run under the service account.